Icenium/bond-content/layout-and-navigation/lesson-2.md

 Notice the liberal use of `data-` attributes in the snippet above.
 These attributes form the backbone of Kendo UI's MVVM implementation and can be used extensively throughout your mobile applications.

-> Tip: Nearly every property and event for a Kendo UI widget can be set in JavaScript or using MVVM `data-` attributes.
+**Tip**: Nearly every property and event for a Kendo UI widget can be set in JavaScript or using MVVM `data-` attributes.
 Check out the [Kendo UI Mobile documentation](http://docs.telerik.com/kendo-ui/mobile/mvvm) for more information.

 Let's use this new layout in one of our existing views.